Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 - Do not remove ``news/TEMPLATE.rst``.
 Make a copy called ``<branch-name>.rst``.
 - Do not modify other section headers in the rst file.
 Replace ``* <news item>`` only.
 See example news files in `Example 1 <https://github.com/bobleesj/diffpy.utils/blob/ba4b985df971440325442a50ac6de63eaad05fa5/news/no-empty-object.rst>`_ and `Example 2 <https://github.com/bobleesj/diffpy.utils/blob/f79e88eadfcd7b58e84c6caa591a960d79689ba9/news/prettier-pre-commit.rst>`_.
-- Begin with "No news", "no news", or "no news added" for trival changes with the following format:
+- Begin with "No news", "no news", or "no news added" for trivial changes with the following format:

 .. code-block:: text